KensoDev/Kick-the-tires/README.md

 # Kicking the tires

 ## Overview
-Kicking the tires is meant to be an open source test/exam for Ruby/Rails developers.
+Kicking the tires is meant to be an open source (community project) test/exam for Ruby/Rails developers.

 The idea came after many discussions and from the deep understanding that testing a developer/engineer on a whiteboard or with pen & paper simply doesn't work.